 Applications were accepted starting December 15th, with a “priority deadline” (before which all applications are considered equally) of March1st (applications are accepted after March1st, but people are often placed on the wait list, if the camp is filled by March1st).
-This year we had many more applications than we could accommodate, so we had to run a lottery – and now we have a wait list of 50 people!
+This year we were able to admit everyone who’s applied by the priority deadline, and we still have a wait list that has grown to more than 20 people!
 Financial aid applications were due March 1st; awards were announced by March 15th.
 Deposits became non-refundable April1st, and payment in full is due May 1st.
 If at any time you wish to communicate by mail, our mailing address is:

 Alasdair Fraser’s SIERRA FIDDLE CAMP,